MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-health-ad-fs-sign-in.md

 ***How are different types of sign-ins shown in the sign-in report?***
 If a Seamless SSO sign-in is performed, there is one row for the sign-in with one correlation ID.
 If a single factor authentication is performed, two rows are populated with the same correlation ID, but with two different authentication methods (that is, Forms, SSO).
-In cases of Multi Factor Authentication, there are three rows with a shared correlation ID and three corresponding Authentication Methods (that is, Forms, AzureMFA, Multifactor).
+In cases of multifactor authentication, there are three rows with a shared correlation ID and three corresponding Authentication Methods (that is, Forms, Microsoft Entra multifactor authentication, Multifactor).
 In this particular example, the multifactor in this case shows that the SSO has an MFA.

 ***What are the errors that I can see in the report?***
 For a full list of AD FS related errors that are populated in the sign-in report and descriptions, visit [AD FS Help Error Code Reference](https://adfshelp.microsoft.com/References/ConnectHealthErrorCodeReference)